-Habitat for Humanity SF/SCV is currently building 78-homes for low-income veterans and their families in Santa Clarita, CA in collaboration with the California Department of Veterans Affairs (CalVet).
+Habitat for Humanity SF/SCV is currently building 78-homes for low-income veterans and their families in Santa Clarita and 56-homes in Palmdale, CA in collaboration with the California Department of Veterans Affairs (CalVet).
 If you are a Veteran, are currently serving, or are the widow of a fallen soldier, we encourage you to apply for homeownership through this program.

 Please follow these steps below to learn how to purchase an affordable home with Habitat for Humanity SF/SCV.